cljdoc/cljdoc/ops/README.md

 - a Cloudfront distribution that serves the contents of this bucket
 - a Route53 HostedZone for domain supplied in the configuration
 - a HostedZone RecordSet to point the domain to the Cloudfront distribution
+- a Droplet to run the cljdoc API

 For the Cloudfront distribution an AWS ACM certificate will be used which needs to be created manually.